 Finally, you can set a number of Transfer Options from the ‘Personal Assistant’ tab.
 You can select what type of players are offered to you by agents by selecting the checkboxes, and from the checkbox below it, you can automatically ensure that any players you offer to clubs are placed on the Transfer List and have their status changed to ‘Not Needed’.
 From the same section, you are able to pre-set negotiation values for players offered out on transfer or loan deals, and loan contributions to wages from interested parties.

 If you are in the market to enhance your backroom staff, configure your search conditions accordingly to uncover suitable people elsewhere and then make a move to bring them to your club.
-For further guidance on using search conditions and offering contracts, click here.
+For further guidance on using search conditions and offering contracts, click on the appropriate sections of this guide.

 In the same way as you can retain a shortlist of players to keep your eye on for the future, you can do the same for non-players.
 The search controls are the same as outlined in the Player Search section of this guide, and they allow you to refine your criteria for potential additions to your backroom team, either by adding them to a shortlist for reference in the future, or beginning negotiations to bring them in right now.